peurKe/apocalyptic_translatorZ/README.md

 # Usage

+## Complete instalation guide in Steam community

+- You can find a complete installation guide with screenshots in this [Steam community guide](https://steamcommunity.com/sharedfiles/filedetails/?id=3570674991)

+## Complete instalation guide in this README file

 ### Download the EXE installer

 Download the **installer** executable file from the link corresponding to your native subtitle language in the list above.